ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-core/syntax/create-view.md

 # CREATE VIEW

-`CREATE VIEW` defines a view of a query.
+`CREATE VIEW` defines a view with a given query.

 A view logically represents a table formed by a given query.
 The view does not physically store the table but executes the query to produce the data whenever the view is accessed.